ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

           ),
 ```

 At this point, our effect is getting the data and is then returning the proper action to dispatch.
 Thus remove the `{ dispatch: false },` from the effect.
 That was just there to avoid an infinite loop when all we were doing was the `tap`.
-Speaking of which, the `tap` opeator should no longer be used, so go clean up your imports and you can then call the store mods done.
+Speaking of which, the `tap` operator should no longer be used, so go clean up your imports and you can then call the store mods done.

 ## The Tea Page